 There are 2 Carpathian lynx at the zoo – male lynx Boomer, who is 13 years old and female lynx Kicsi, who is 7 years old.
 You can find our lynx exhibit towards the top end of the zoo, next to the lions.

-These lynx are a subspecies of the Eurasian lynx and are found in the Carpathian mountain regions of Europe.
+Carpathian lynx are a sub-species of Eurasian lynx and are found in the Carpathian mountain regions in Europe.

 Lynx are a carnivorous species, however they are not very fast runners and will rely on ambushing their prey.
 Their diet consists on rabbits, hares, rodents and grouse.
 But they have been known to prey on larger animals when these are scarce, such as roe deer or even reindeer.